Salvador

 have been accusations against his caretakers for having

-would be later (even after his death) printed and sold
+that would be later (even after his death) printed

-as originals.
-Art dealers are wary of late works attributed
+and sold as originals.
+Art dealers are wary of late

 Salvador